-To determine if a person has low diastolic blood pressure, a doctor will use a sphygmomanometer, a device that straps around the person’s arm, to take a blood pressure reading.
-A doctor will consider a diastolic reading below 60 mm Hg to be too low.
+To determine if a person has low diastolic blood pressure, a doctor will use a sphygmomanometer or blood pressure monitor.
+A doctor will consider a diastolic reading

 A doctor can carry out further tests to identify the cause of a person’s low blood pressure, including:

 - blood or urine tests

 - an electrocardiogram to read the heart’s electrical signals in order to detect the rhythm and any abnormalities

 - an echocardiogram to show detailed images of the heart